 Protect Personal Information

-Protecting personal information, such as a Social Security number, date of birth, and driver’s license number, is essential to helping avoid falling victim to AI scams.
+Protecting personal information, such as a Social Security number, date of birth, and driver’s license number, is essential to helping avoid falling victim to AI election scams.

 Voters should be cautious about sharing personal details online or over the phone, especially if the request seems unsolicited or suspicious.